Perceptual Abundance

 For most of history, we looked at the stars and guessed.

 The universe was always there.
 But we couldn’t see it clearly, or measure it precisely.
 So we guessed.
-And then, within a single lifetime, everything changed.
+Then, within a single lifetime, everything changed.

 This is our story.